Sabrina Vannini

 Sabrina Vannini (Padua, 21 October 1971) is an Italian archer.

 Graduated in Political Science, in 2013 she attended a course in historical bow construction and subsequently began to practice the discipline of archery, she defines herself as the "woman of the woods", she competes with the Arcieri Città di Terni but is from Padua.
 Her training ground is the Euganean Hills.
+One of her bows was given to her by Allison Wright, a British archer who died prematurely.

 Career

 In 2015 she took part in her first Italian Championship organized by Fitarco in Monte Livata-Subiaco (RM) where she came first in the qualifications and eighth in the eliminations.
 In 2016 in Avellino, after coming seventh in the qualifications, she obtained her first national success in the final against Iuana Bassi in the Instinctive Bow category.
 In 2017 in Pinerolo/Cantalupa she came second in the qualifications but did not go beyond fourth place in the eliminations.
 In 2018 in Lago Laceno (AV) she came first in the qualifications and second in the eliminations while at an international level she won the European Championship in Gothenburg (SWE) in the Instinctive Bow category.

 In 2019 she opened her YouTube channel where she collects videos of her competitions, participations and interviews including one on Studio Aperto on the Italia 1 channel and on TGR Veneto on Rai 3.
 She also collects on her Facebook page personal photos and curiosities or those related to the discipline of archery, including the use of a photo that portrays her in the moment of shooting the arrow for the promotion of the 2024 World Field Archery Championships in Lac la Biche (Alberta) in Canada.

-In the following years 2019 2021 2022 2023 she confirmed herself as Italian Fitarco Champion in the Instinctive Bow category, crowned by the double European gold in Cesana Torinese/San Sicario at individual level and in the mixed team together with Pittaluga Fabio.
+In the following years 2019 2021 2022 2023 she confirmed herself as Italian Fitarco Champion in the Instinctive Bow category, crowned by the double European gold in Cesana Torinese/San Sicario at individual level and in the mixed team together with Fabio Pittaluga.

 In the world competitions in 2022 in Terni she won a bronze in the mixed team together with Fedele Soria and a silver at individual level, while in 2024 in Mokrice (SLO) together with Irene Franchini, Iuana Bassi and Cinzia Noziglia she won the gold in the women's team and the gold in the individual category Traditional bow.